RedstoneGyerek/RedstoneGyerek/README.md

 Guten tag people!
 I'm Redstone.
-I'm making a Minecraft modpack called The Modpack of Retyo.
+I'm the Head Developer of a Minecraft modpack called The Modpack of Retyo.